pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     );
 ```
 - Using Zend\Paginator for listing classes has been deprecated and will be removed in Pimcore 10.
 Use Knp\Component\Pager\Paginator instead.
-- [Ecommerce] Elasticsearch 5 support is deprecated, use newer versions of elasticsearch.
+- [Ecommerce] Elasticsearch 5 and 6 support is deprecated, use newer versions of elasticsearch.
 - [Ecommerce] Calling `getItemAmount` and `getItemCount` of `Carts` with boolean parameter is deprecated.
 Use one of
   `CartInterface::COUNT_MAIN_ITEMS_ONLY`, `CartInterface::COUNT_MAIN_AND_SUB_ITEMS`, `CartInterface::COUNT_MAIN_OR_SUB_ITEMS`
   instead.